Unlocking the Power of Zero: Understanding the Value of 0 in 302

 -

 Measurement: Zero serves as a baseline in many measurement systems.
-For example, 0° Celsius is the freezing point of water.
+Here's one way to look at it: 0° Celsius is the freezing point of water.

 -